giuliomattera/Cartpole-RL-agents-control-ros-bridge-for-simulink/README.md

 # Carte Pole control with QAC agent

-In this project a Q- actor-critic agent is created in python with tensorflow library.
+In this project a REINFORCE with baseline (Q-Actor-Critic) agent is created in python with tensorflow library.
 ROS is used to link the actions of the agent with the systems' state (Carte Pole) modelled in Simulink.

 ## Technologies
 Project is created with: